NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/Infrastructure/DMAPs.rst

 **6. Secure login:**
 IRIDA uses Spring Security for authentication, authorization and project role definition(data access control).
 Spring Security is one of the most powerful security frameworks available.

-6.1 Technical details: Spring security has key authentication features like Lightweight Directory Access Protocol (LDAP), Single sign-on and more.
+ * **Technical details:** Spring security has key authentication features like Lightweight Directory Access Protocol (LDAP), Single sign-on and more.
 Administrator does not need to configure anything during installation.
 But, important to know Spring Security and the configuration.

 **7. High performance computing (HPC):**
 IRIDA uses galaxy to submit jobs and galaxy can be configured to use SLURM job scheduler in HPC or cluster environment.